Sales Tax and Property Tax Code Revisions

 - Ordinance 2 - Senior Property Tax Exemption

-- Ordinance 3 - All Other Provisions - In development
+- Ordinance 4 - General sales tax provisions - In development

 - Borough Sales Tax Code

 Energy Department approves Alaska LNG exports

 (This update, provided by the Kenai Peninsula Borough mayor’s office, is part of an ongoing effort to help keep the public informed about the Alaska LNG project.)